Moranfel/ViroCatch-DNA/README.md

   [--motif TAATATTA] \
   [--rca_r_product]

-Note: To avoid issues, do not use spaces in the input file names (--input_ONT, --input_Illumina_R1, --input_Illumina_R2) or in --outdir.
+Note: To avoid issues, do not use spaces in the input file names (--input_ONT, --input_Illumina_R1, --input_Illumina_R2) or in --outdir

 ---
 ## 🧬 DATABASES 🦠